 Telematics Making Ride-sharing Safer Than Driving One’s Own Vehicle

-Since the emergence of ridesharing programs like Uber, insurance rules have become a personal challenge to policyholders.
+Since the emergence of ridesharing programs like Uber where global net revenues are over $11 billion, insurance rules have become a personal challenge to policyholders in the new gig economy.
 Traditional insurance companies lacked insight into actual driving behavior and argued that drivers participating in ride-sharing services are less scrutinized and thus less safe behind the wheel.

-Others have argued that it’s safer to drive yourself than call Uber or a cab.
+At first, the auto industry was also concerned about the impact of ride-sharing but carmakers surprisingly have witnessed record new car sales while others have argued that it’s safer to drive yourself than call Uber, Lyft or a cab.
 But is that conclusion accurate?
 Is it safer to drive yourself than call a ride-sharing service?
 Are the risks higher to insure drivers who participate in ride-sharing programs?

 Emerging evidence suggests otherwise.
 A new study from Massachusetts-based research firm Aite Group suggests that it may actually be safer to use a ride-sharing service like Uber or Lyft than driving yourself.